Family history has always fascinated me. In fact, any historical story fascinates me 🙂

 It’s a pity that the younger generations are not interested to know about their ancestors and family tree ….
 Their disinterest is common these days.
 Youngsters nowadays are more interested in their own lives, the present and not the past.
 Frankly, the past is rather important because through the history of our parents, our grandparents and so on, we can come to understand why there are certain traits and events happening in the present world.

 Anyway, back to the family history, I am writing here what I know so far about my side and my husband’s side of the family history.
 I hope my kids will read this some days and find it useful or at least as something interesting to read and that they will in turn share it with the next generations to come.

 I will start with my family first for it is rather short.
 A pity 😦

 My mother was born Bedah Bte Abdullah (Omar)(?-1990) , her IC had the name Omar and it was the name of her adopted father.
 My mother was born to a Chinese family, according to my late father, it was a Hokkien family.
 She had a twin but she was given away at 2 weeks old to a Malay-Arab family for adoption.
-She had another older adopted sister named Asmah (Mak Ngah) and an older adopted brother (the real son of the adopted family) whom we called Pak Long (though I had never met him, he died while I was still a toddler).
+She had another older adopted sister named Asmah (Mak Ngah) and an older adopted brother .whom we called Pak Long (though I had never met him, he died while I was still a toddler).

 So my siblings and I ….
 We are from a mixed heritage.
 Acehnese + Chinese bloodline.
 My kids?
 Theirs are more colourful ….
 In them flow the blood of the Acehnese, the Chinese, the Indians and the Javanese.
 In fact, in our blood there are Arab bloodlines as well which comes from my paternal side of family heritage.